isaldin/nodejs_microservice/README.md

 `yarn:test` runs jest in watch-mode on host machine.

+If you need debug your test in VSCode just set breakpoint and run `Jest All` debug configuration.

 You can test endpoints and models separately for each test-file (i.e. you have dedicated instance of server and mongodb for each test-file) [example](https://github.com/isaldin/nodejs_microservice/blob/ee74e027e951785d93e088654dfee3141fa66b26/src/tests/endpoints/login.test.ts)

 ---